DataDog/dd-sdk-flutter/packages/datadog_flags_flutter/README.md

 Flutter apps that need full lifecycle control without Datadog Flutter SDK integration.

-Do not use this plugin and `datadog_openfeature_provider` for the same flag evaluations.
+Do not use this plugin and `DatadogOpenFeatureProvider` for the same flag evaluations.
 Each integration owns a separate Flags runtime and sends its own assignment requests and telemetry.